AndyObtiva/glimmer/README.markdown

 ![Video Widget](images/glimmer-video-widget.png)

 Glimmer comes with a video widget not in SWT.
-It comes with expected video functionality such as play, pause, and rewind.
+It comes with expected video functionality such as play, pause, and restart.
 Additionally, it provides options for displaying controls, playing in looped mode, and starting with autoplay.

 Attributes (passed in an options hash as arguments to video widget):
 - `autoplay` [default] (true or false): starts playing video immediately after loading